bradserlis/Ninja-Arena/README.md

 # Technology

 The main technology for this project is Phaser 2.x.
 Ultimately, Phaser 2.2 was used after realizing that Phaser 3 had limited tutorials and resources available.
 Phaser runs on a canvas element and WebGL.
-JavaScript, minor CSS, and HTML was used.
+JavaScript, minor CSS, and HTML was also used, as well as Tiled for the background sprite.

 # Approach Taken